Table of contents

-Like the paw paw, dragon fruit are fairly low maintenance.
+Like the paw paw, dragon fruit is fairly low maintenance.
 They do not need heavy fertilising.
-In fact, over fertilization will harm your plant.
-Choose an organic, balanced fertilizer and apply every six weeks during its peak growing season.
+In fact, over fertilisation will harm your plant.
+Choose an organic, balanced fertiliser and apply every six weeks during its peak growing season.
 There is no need to fertilise during the winter months, especially if you are living in a cool climate.

 Pruning in an important part of dragon fruit growing.
 Otherwise your plant will easily get out of control.
 Pruning is needed to shape the plant on the trellis.
 Regular pruning improves air circulation, and prevents fungal infection.